filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 Without any setup, new database notifications will only be received when the page is first loaded.

+> Note that Filament will only interact (count, view, delete, etc.) notifications generated from its Notification class.
+External notifications generated in other ways will not be visible to Filament.

 ### Polling for new database notifications

 Polling is the practice of periodically making a request to the server to check for new notifications.
 This is a good approach as the setup is simple, but some may say that it is not a scalable solution as it increases server load.